odin-lang/odin-lang.org/content/docs/overview.md

 ### `switch` statement

-A switch statement is another way to write a sequence of if-else statements.
-In Odin, the default case is a case without the expression.
+A `switch` statement is another way to write a sequence of if-else statements.
+In Odin, the default case is a case without an expression.

 ```odin
 package main